pedro-homero/pedro-homero.github.io/_posts/2026-07-17-total-liberation.markdown

 - I don't want to suffer and be exploited by others

-- The reason why I should have the right to not be made to suffer is my ability fo feel emotions, including pain
+- The reason why I should have the right to not be made to suffer is my ability to feel emotions, including pain

 - All beings that share the basic physical and neurological characteristics that allows them (curses them?) to suffer can feel suffering (pain, discomfort, etc.)